simonesavi/p2s-with-openvpn/README.md

 	In addition to this a basic configuration file for the OpenVPN client it will be generated and loaded on Azure.

-**NOTE**: All the configuration process may take up to half an hour or more.
+**NOTE**: All the configuration process could be very long (half hour or more) especially if you chose to execute system update.

 ## End of the installation